Aarthyravi/Interview/README.md

            For ex.
 Roll No. 12 OR 1 = 1 - This is the Hacker input.

            SELECT * FROM Students WHERE rollno = 12 OR 1=1;
-           The SQL above is valid and will return ALL rows from the "Students" table, since OR 1=1 is always TRUE.
+             -The SQL above is valid and will return ALL rows from the "Students" table, since OR 1=1 is always TRUE.
                A hacker might get access to all the user names and passwords in a database, by simply inserting 12 OR 1=1 into the input                field.